Admissions

 Q: What is the cost of the Minds Matter program?

 A: Minds Matter sessions are held on Saturdays from 10:30AM – 2:30PM during the school year.
 Sessions are not held on holidays or during school vacations.
+Currently, we meet at Roosevelt University, which is easily accessible via public transportation.

 Q: What process is used to match Minds Matter students with their mentors?